Since you’re reading this, you may not be up to speed on Agile. Simply put, agile methodology describes a set of principles for software development.

 This means that first the budget is set and all requirements for the whole product are gathered.
 Then, the software is developed, and finally, the product is tested before the release.

 In agile software development, however, the cycle is a bit different:

 Iterating for each feature, one feature at a time.
 Get it?

 Working software is delivered within weeks rather than months

-Agile development is a concept built all around frequent, not long delivery.
+Agile software development is a concept built all-around frequent, not long delivery.
 Rather than plodding 12-month mammoth projects, agile bases on 3-6 month projects!

 Complete each feature before moving on to the next

 A principle too often misunderstood in software development.
 The word “done” was abused so much it almost lost its meaning.
 It doesn’t mean tested, styled, nor accepted by the product owner.
 It just means developed.

 Agile (or Scrum, more specifically) uses a different definition of done.
 In an ideal situation, each iteration (or “sprint” in Scrum) ends with a release of a “working” feature (although not a final product).
 The features are added incrementally.

 Agile software development is a novel but with a very rational approach.
 Although it is true that some projects are more fit for agile than others (agile is better suited for projects/industries with aggressive deadlines, unknown scope, and unique products), the methodology can bring plenty benefits when used and interpreted properly in software development.